GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

 ## Parameter

-Not defined in the URL Standard, and not part of the URL API, but commonly used to refer to an item of data passed in a [search string](#search) (also known as a "query string").
+Not defined in the URL standard, and not part of the URL API, but commonly used to refer to an item of data passed in a [search string](#search) (also known as a "query string").

 -  For example: for `https://example.com/cats?pattern=tabby&mood=bonkers`, the search string has